Revisiting Active Speaker Detection: An In-the-Wild Benchmark for Generalization and Robustness: Dataset

-\item \textbf{Hard Examples:} scenes containing at least two of the above difficulty axes, such as overlapping speakers in underrepresented languages or noisy conversations in visually complex settings. \end{itemize}
+To construct these subgroups and quantify the two key sources of real-world complexity---scene crowdedness and background noise---we compute two diagnostic metrics: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Visual complexity.} The average number of visible faces per frame, obtained via face detection.
+A threshold of two faces serves as a mid-level cutoff, informed by AVA statistics~\cite{wang2024loconet} where 99\% of samples fall below it, separating simple from crowded scenes. \item \textbf{Background noise level.} The Root Mean Square (RMS) energy of the background audio, computed after removing speech segments with a Voice Activity Detection (VAD) tool~\cite{SileroVAD}.
+A threshold of 0.03 RMS distinguishes low from high noise levels. \end{itemize}

-To support the construction of these diagnostic subsets, we annotate difficulty attributes for all test videos.
-As shown in Figure~\ref{fig:demographics} c), the test set contains substantial coverage across all axes: 28.0\% of samples feature underrepresented languages, 21.5\% involve visually crowded scenes, 16.1\% contain noisy audio, and 34.4\% fall into the hard example category.
-Additionally, Figure~\ref{fig:demographics} b) highlights the overall visual complexity of our benchmark: over 55\% of frames contain two or more visible faces, reinforcing the need for robust modeling in multi-speaker scenarios.
+We plot each video search term in this 2D space (Figure~\ref{fig:prompt}), which provides an interpretable overview of the diversity in the collected data.
+We highlight three shaded regions corresponding to the different axes of difficulty: \textbf{crowded scenes} (bottom right), \textbf{noisy backgrounds} (top left), and \textbf{hard examples} (top right).
+As shown in Figure~\ref{fig:demographics}c, the test set contains substantial coverage across all axes: 28.0\% of samples feature underrepresented languages, 21.5\% involve visually crowded scenes, 16.1\% contain noisy audio, and 34.4\% fall into the hard example category.
+Figure~\ref{fig:demographics}b further highlights that over 55\% of frames contain two or more visible faces, reinforcing the need for robust modeling in multi-speaker scenarios.